Skip to main content

 • part of a group of owners or occupiers of a rateable property within City of Playford

-Eligible persons and organisations must complete the relevant form and return it to Council by 5:00pm Friday 31 July 2026.
+Eligible persons and organisations must complete the relevant form (below) and return it to Council by Monday 4 January 2027.

 To apply for inclusion on Council's Supplementary Roll, please use the appropriate form below: